LinkedIn Ads Essentials for B2B Marketers

 • Growth rate

-What’s more, you can focus your efforts even more, which is helpful with aiming your ads at specific, very large companies with hundreds of employees to designate who you would like your buyer to be.
+What’s more, you can focus your efforts even more, which is helpful when aiming your ads at specific, very large companies with hundreds of employees to designate who you would like your buyer to be.

 • Are you gearing your ads towards someone on the sales or accounting teams?